Certified wood: United States and Canada

 In the United States and Canada, there are a number of forest certification programs.
 Three of these programs are endorsed by the PEFC.
-They are the American Tree Farm System (ATFS), the Canadian Standards Association's Sustainable Forest Management Standard and the Sustainable Forestry Initiative (SFI).
+They are the American Tree Farm System (ATFS), the Canadian Standards Association's Sustainable Forest Management (SFM) Standard and the Sustainable Forestry Initiative (SFI).
 ATFS is applicable only in the United States; the Canadian Standards Association SFM Standard is applicable only in Canada.
 SFI is applicable to both the United States and Canada.
 SFI is the world's largest single forest certification standard by area.
 The FSC, program is applied throughout North America.

 The National Association of State Foresters in the USA passed a resolution in 2008 that supports all of the forest certification systems used in the USA and recognized the value of their differences: "... the ATFS, FSC, and SFI systems include the fundamental elements of credibility and make positive contributions to forest sustainability....
 No certification program can credibly claim to be ‘best’, and no certification program that promotes itself as the only certification option can maintain credibility.
 Forest ecosystems are complex and a simplistic ‘one size fits all’ approach to certification cannot address all sustainability needs.".

 The Canadian Council of Forest Ministers issued a statement in 2008 on forest certification standards in Canada, which said: "In Canada, each jurisdiction's forest laws, policies and administrative requirements comprise an over- [sic] framework that fully characterizes what sustainable forest management (SFM) means in that jurisdiction, and what actions may take place on public and/or private forest land.
 Governments in Canada support third-party forest certification as a tool to demonstrate the rigor of Canada's forest management laws, and to document the country's world-class sustainable forest management record.
 The forest management standards of the Canadian Standards Association (CSA), the FSC and SFI are all used in Canada.
 Governments in Canada accept that these standards demonstrate, and promote the sustainability of forest management practices in Canada."